alexcu2718/fdf/IMPROVEMENTS.md

 ## 7. CIFS Filesystem Issue

-The `getdents` skip code (in `src/iter.rs` around line 243) encounters issues on certain exotic CIFS filesystems.
+The `getdents` skip code [in src/fs/iter.rs](./src/fs/iter.rs#L195) encounters issues on certain exotic CIFS filesystems.
 This was observed on a friend's server setup but hasn't been reproducible since, and access to the original server is no longer available.

 Reverting to the standard `getdents` "call until 0" paradigm resolved the issue and returned the expected results.